AriFordsham/GHCWiki/type-nats/basics.md

 In this style, the caller of the function does not need to provide the size of the array explicitly.
 Instead, it is computed automatically from the type of the array.
-When defining `memsetAuto` we can use `nat`, the method of `TypeNat`, to get access to the value corresponding to the type level natural.
+When defining `memsetAuto` we can use `nat`, the method of `NatI`, to get access to the value corresponding to the type level natural.

 When using the implicit style, it is important that the type of `nat` is specified precisely.
 Failing to do so typically results in ambiguity errors